Clean the Engine Bay of Your Car

 - Look for raised and faded lettering on reservoirs, then use a white or light paint marker to highlight the raised letters.

 How often should an engine be cleaned of debris?

 Typically, if you live in a city or other urban area with little to no road debris, you should try to clean your car engine at least twice a year.
 If you reside in a dry area where large amounts of dust can accumulate in your engine bay, you should clean your engine approximately every three months.

 Can I pour cold water on my engine to cool it down faster?

 Never pour cold water into a still-hot engine.
 It could cause the engine block to crack due to the sudden temperature change.

 How much does an engine detail cost?

-- It takes me about an hour and a half to do a basic engine, engine bay, cleanup, and detail, average from $75.00 to $100.00.
+It takes me about an hour and a half to do a basic engine, engine bay, cleanup, and detail, averaging from $75.00 to $100.00.
 A car with a rear-mounted engine, like a 360 or 430 Ferrari, double or triple the time and price.